-Doug Pederson was named head coach of the Philadelphia Eagles on January 18, 2016, following a three-year run as the offensive coordinator of the Kansas City Chiefs from 2013-15.
-In just his second season as an NFL head coach, Pederson led the Eagles to a 13-3 regular-season record, an NFC East title, the No. 1 seed in the NFC playoffs and the first Super Bowl title in franchise history with a 41-33 victory over the New England Patriots in Super Bowl LII.
+Doug Pederson was named head coach of the Philadelphia Eagles on January 18, 2016, rejoining the organization after a three-year run as the offensive coordinator of the Kansas City Chiefs.
+In just his second season as a head coach in 2017, Pederson led the Eagles to the first Super Bowl title in franchise history, a 41-33 victory over the New England Patriots in Super Bowl LII.

 Jim Schwartz was hired by Eagles head coach Doug Pederson as the defensive coordinator in the 2016 offseason and came to Philadelphia with 22 years of NFL coaching experience, including five years as the head coach of the Detroit Lions (2009-13).